JesusGautamah/chatgpt_assistant/README.md

 #### Telegram voice messages are working fine
 #### Languages supported currently: en, pt

-#### Registration and Account Confirmation only on telegram, sign in with the same credentials on discord after registering on telegram.
+#### Registration and Account Confirmation are avaiable on telegram only, sign in with the same credentials on discord after registering on telegram.

 Other contributions are welcome too!
 Remember to give a star to this repo if you like it!